-- 1. In all five states, tickets expire if excavation does not commence within 30 days. - 2.
-Do not request a new ticket or renewal unless you expect the work to take place within 30 days. - 3.
-In Massachusetts, New Hampshire, and Vermont, tickets expire every 30 days from the date of issue.
-In Maine, tickets expire every 60 days.
-In Rhode Island, tickets do not expire provided that the marks are maintained. - 4.
+- 1. Do not request a new ticket or renewal unless you expect the work to take place within 30 days (in Maine, 60 days.) - 2.
+In NH and VT, tickets expire every 30 days from the date of issue.
+RI and ME, tickets expire every 60 days.
+In MA, if the excavation starts within 30 days, the ticket is valid indefinitely- provided that the work is continuous and the marks are maintained. - 3.
 Please do not notify Dig Safe too far in advance, and/or renew the same tickets month after month without excavation ever taking place.
 Also be careful not to renew tickets for completed projects.
-Remember, the utility locators must respond to mark each time you renew a ticket. - 5.
+Remember, the utility locators must respond to mark each time you renew a ticket. - 4.
+A ticket for Maine may be renewed only twice.
+After the second renewal, a new ticket must be issued. - 5.
 If the scope of work has changed (i.e. three miles of roadway is now only one mile) you must get a new ticket, rather than renew the original ticket.